kenirwin/WordleSolver/README.md

 To-Do:

+Bugs:

+- have a way to rule out a duplicate letter ("there are not two As")
+- use a bigger wordlist than 20k, but smaller than scrabble

+Features:

 - repeat or not based on how much we've guessed so far
 - create a scrabble-reduced 20k list
 - create reduction script